nickmackenzie/hangman/README.md

 **How to play:**

 This is my take on hangman.
-There are two mode.
+There are two modes.
 Normal mode is a single round game mode.
 It gives you a word, and given the length of the word, thats how many guess you have to solve it.
 You enter a single letter and press enter to see if the character matches in the word.

 > **Example:** "Dogs" --- This would would give you 4 chances.